danistrebel/genai-factory/README.md

 ## Factories

-- [Single Cloud Run](./cloud-run-single/README.md) - A single Cloud Run running a container behind an application load balancer that interacts with Gemini.
+- [Single Cloud Run](./cloud-run-single/README.md) - A single Cloud Run deployment to interact securely with Gemini.
-- [RAG with Cloud Run](./cloud-run-single/README.md) - A "Retrieval-Augmented Generation" (RAG) system, leveraging Cloud Run, Vertex AI, Cloud SQL and BigQuery.
+- [RAG with Cloud Run and CloudSQL](./cloud-run-single/README.md) - A "Retrieval-Augmented Generation" (RAG) system leveraging Cloud Run, Cloud SQL and BigQuery.
+- [RAG with Cloud Run and Vector Search](./cloud-run-rag-search/README.md) - A "Retrieval-Augmented Generation" (RAG) system leveraging Cloud Run and Vector Search.

 These sample infrastructure deployments and applications can be used to be further extended and to ship your own application code.